nicl83/winbot/README.md

 # winbot
 A Discord bot for interfacing with a QEMU VM.
-> Fair warning, this branch is *very* buggy as its pretty much a quick dirty port of the VirtualBox version to QEMU.
+> Fair warning, this branch is *very* buggy as it's pretty much a quick dirty port of the VirtualBox version to QEMU.

 ## Pre-Setup
 1. Install [Python 3](https://www.python.org/downloads/).